mshihabi/HRiD/README.md

 •	Slow runtime / high memory — For large VCFs, run per chromosome, increase slide, or save intermediates with saveRDS().

 •	SNPname is NA (consecutiveSNP=TRUE) — Happens if VCF ID is missing (.).
 Use position or populate IDs.

+•	Diagnostics are NA on one side in consecutiveSNP=TRUE — Expected at chromosome edges where a symmetric neighbor cannot be formed.

+•	bpLen_* is much smaller than expected (SNP.based, consecutiveSNP=TRUE) — Large inter-SNP gaps triggered maxGap splitting; diagnostics report the bp span of the salvaged block actually used.
 ________________________________________
 Citation